Flea Eggs in Cats and Dogs:

 When they reside on the pet's coat, flea eggs are pearly white, with a regular 3-D oval shape, and are all of equal size (about 0.5 mm).
 They do not stay more than a few hours on the animal's coat.
 When they dry, they roll off quickly and fall to the ground.

 Dandruff is made up of whitish flakes of skin.
-They are flat and vary considerably in size.
-Dandruff is made up of whitish flakes of skin.
-They are flat and vary considerably in size.
+They are flat and differ substantially in size.
 Peeling is continuous, and the distribution of dandruff on the coat is uniform.

 Dandruff is the manifestation of an inflammatory skin condition called desquamation which consists of excessive exfoliation of the epidermis.